 I don’t know about you, but I don't want to be walking on the same stuff that I'm eating for dinner.
 I haven’t been able to eat scrambled tofu since.

 Read the labels on the products in your home and you’ll find you are literally surrounded by soy.
 My search yielded the following: shampoo (soy protein); crackers (hydrogenated soybean oil); soy sauce, salad dressing, dog biscuits, sardines in soy oil, veggie bacon bits; cake frosting and peanut butter.

 But don’t stop there.
 The paint on your walls might contain soy; the rugs on your floor (textiles) could contain soy; and that Goop candle you’re saving for a special moment might, too.

 Clearly this little “wonder bean” has too much power.

 What about the other beans?
 Why not adzuki, garbanzo or pinto?
 What about the great northern bean?
 No one ever talks about the great northern bean.

 I wouldn't be surprised if some scientist tells us the universe itself is composed of nothing but soy molecules.
 A virtual collapsing black hole of beans.

 What if the soybean is an alien form of intelligence, secretly taking over the world?
 Each bean could contain genetic codes from another planet.
 With vegetarians eating tofu, meat eaters eating soy-fed animals, bodybuilders using soy-based muscle shakes, and everyone (I hope) using soap, the aliens have the entire planet at their fingertips.
 They could be setting up a cross-communication network as we speak.
-The tofu in your refrigerator could be linked to the soy sauce in your local Chinese restaurant, which would then be linked to every tub of margarine in every supermarket on Earth.
+The tofu in your refrigerator could be linked to the soy sauce in your local supermarket, which would then be linked to every tub of margarine in every supermarket on Earth.